-John Kerkhof Park has been chosen following Cambridge FC’s successful hosting of several events on behalf of WaiBOP Football.
+John Kerkhof Park has been chosen following Cambridge FC’s successful hosting of several events on behalf of WaiBOP Football during 2013.

 WaiBOP Football’s Communications Manager, Dwayne Barlow, said John Kerkhof Park was a good fit for WaiBOP United.
 “When John Kerkhof Park became available as an option for our home games in the Waikato it made sense for us to consider the move,” says Barlow.
 “The playing surface still requires some maintenance work to be completed, but we’re confident the surface will be up to the required standard come November 23, which is the date of the first game scheduled for the venue.”